 Of course, every customer is special.
 However, not each of them has a story worth telling.
 The ideal customer for your case study is the one who loves your product beyond using it.

-You need to choose enterprise customers, exceptional customers, customers who are providing interesting services or You can also get help from your sales, marketing, and customer success teams for suggestions of customers who might be ideal to feature.
+You need to choose enterprise customers, exceptional customers, customers who are providing interesting services.
+You can also get help from your sales, marketing, and customer success teams for suggestions of customers who might be ideal to feature.

 We can also give you 3 customer profiles to identify potential case study candidates;

-- Customers who has just wrote a review: These people are satistified with your product so that they write a review.
-Therefore, most likely will be interested in to be featured and share their experience with your product.
+- Customers who have just written a review: These people are satisfied with your product so that they write a review.
+Therefore, most likely will be interested in being featured and sharing their experience with your product.

-- Customers who mention your company on social media: These people find your company and product worth to mention and suggest to other people on sociak media.
+- Customers who mention your company on social media: These people find your company and product worth mentioning and suggest it to other people on social media.
 So, you can also choose these customers to feature.

 Numbers can persuade readers more than words can do.
 In this regard, the most important part of writing a compelling SaaS case study is accuracy.
 You should provide company descriptions, evidence-based statements, and statistics, and numbers about how they benefit from your service to increase the credibility of your SaaS case study.
 There are several questions to ask;